mosmn/Notes/sections/theo/os/overview.md

     - a certain amount of time is set just to setup the computer for the program to run, this took longer than the program itself. like damn bruh.
 ## Simple Batch Processing

 These computers were very expensive, so it was important to make sure that the processor was being used as efficiently as possible.
+Therefore the concept of a batch OS was developed.

-Therefore the use of a software call Monitor was introduced.
+The central idea behind the simple batch-processing scheme is the use of a piece of software known as the Monitor:
 - user no longer had direct access to processor
 - A computer operator(a middle man) recives the job from the user, batches it and and place them on an input device.
 - program branches back to the monitor when finished